sher85/hctax-web-scrapper/README.md

 To install the necessary packages, run the following command:

+npm install

 ## Usage

-To run the scraper, use the following command:
+To run the scraper, use the following terminal command:

 node index.js